yamafaktory/e2e-parser/README.md

 # e2e-parser [![Build Status](https://travis-ci.org/yamafaktory/e2e-parser.svg?branch=master)](https://travis-ci.org/yamafaktory/e2e-parser)

-> A small Haskell utility that parses HTML files under a given path looking for data-e2e attributes and outputs a report.
+> A small Haskell shell utility that parses HTML files under a given path looking for data-e2e attributes and outputs a report.

 In the end-to-end testing world, it is considered best practice to avoid using CSS ids or classes.
 In order to keep a clear separation of concerns in the HTML templates of your applications, specific data attributes must be, when possible, implemented.
 I personnaly use *data-e2e* attributes to manage my tests.